This document is here to guide you in helping translate pacman messages, libalpm messages, and the manpages for the entire pacman package.

 Pre-release Updates

-A week or two before each release, the codebase will go into a string freeze and an email will be sent by the translation lieutenant to the pacman-dev mailing list asking for translations.
+A week or two before each release, the codebase will go into a string freeze and an email will be sent to the pacman-dev mailing list asking for translations.
 This email will have a prefix of [translation] for anyone looking to set up an email filter.

-At this time, the .po language files will be made available at a URL specified in the email.
-Each language will have two files available (backend and frontend).
-Translators interested in helping are encouraged to send a follow-up message to the mailing list stating exactly what they intend to translate so efforts are not duplicated on the same language.
+At this time, the latest .po language files will be made available at the Transifex project page.
+Each language will have two files available (back-end and front-end).
+Translators interested in helping are encouraged to use the features of Transifex to let others know they are currently translating their language.

-Once a translator has completed the translation (OR realizes they do not have time to finish), please email the .po files back to the list with a subject such as [translation] Updated German translation.
-At this point, the translation lieutenant will gather the translations together for inclusion in the upcoming release.
+Once a translator has completed the translation (OR realizes they do not have time to finish), please upload your progress back to the Transifex site.

-Please email your translations back to the list as soon as possible- this will give other speakers of your language time to review your translations and update them as necessary.
+Note Please upload your translations as soon as possible- this will give other speakers of your language time to review your translations and update them as necessary.

 Incremental Updates